Kostr/UEFI-Lessons/Lessons/Lesson_72/README.md

                                        NULL);
 ```

-Now we can use `HiiCreateTextOpCode` function:
+Now we can use `HiiCreateTextOpCode` function to add more opcodes to the opcode buffer refernced by `StartOpCodeHandle`:
 ```
 UINT8* Result = HiiCreateTextOpCode(StartOpCodeHandle,
                                     text_prompt,